Menu

 Remedies

-If the product or services are substantially different from what a consumer could reasonably expect given the things like the purchase price or description a consumer can choose to return the product for a refund instead of getting it repaired.
+If the product or services are substantially different from what a consumer could reasonably expect given things like the purchase price or description, a consumer can choose to return the product for a refund instead of getting it repaired.

-If the seller won't repair the product, the consumer can get someone else to repair it and sue for reimbursement from the seller, including damages for any expenses incurred as a result.
+If the seller will not repair the product, the consumer can get someone else to repair it and sue for reimbursement from the seller, including damages for any expenses incurred as a result.

 If a seller or manufacturer wilfully breaches a statutory warranty, a court may award extra damages to the consumer.

-Warrantors (the manufacturers or sellers giving the warranty) are responsible for the costs of taking the product apart and putting it together again, unless the consumer agrees to pay those costs.
+The manufacturers or sellers giving the warranty are responsible for the costs of taking the product apart and putting it together again, unless the consumer agrees to pay those costs.
 The consumer is responsible for getting the product to the manufacturer or seller so that it can be repaired.
-However, if the size, weight or installation of the product means that the removal or transport would be a "significant cost" to the consumer, the seller or manufacturer must pay these costs.
+However, if the size, weight or installation of the product means that the removal or transport would be a significant cost to the consumer, the seller or manufacturer must pay these costs.

 How helpful was this article?